elba7r/system/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 Option to create will only appear if you click on a Group (folder) type Account.

-Revalue creates a standard structure for you when the Company is created but it is up to you to modify or add or remove accounts.
+ERPNext creates a standard structure for you when the Company is created but it is up to you to modify or add or remove accounts.

 Typically, you might want to create Accounts for